Immunizations Available from Health Services

 One dose of MMR is recommended for people born in 1957 or later, if they have not

-Tetanus/diphtheria booster (Td)
+Tetanus/diphtheria booster (Td) or

-Tetanus/pertussis/diphtheria (Tdap) —$50
+Tetanus/pertussis/diphtheria (Tdap) —$40

 If you haven't had at least three basic tetanus-diptheria shots in your lifetime,

 All adults need a tetanus-diptheria booster dose every 5 – 10 years.